praekelt/feersum-nlu-api-wrappers/README.rst

 FeersumNLU API Wrappers
 ***********************

+NOTE: THIS SERVER IS CURRENTLY BEING UPDATED.
+NOT ALL API CALLS WILL WORK DURING THIS TIME!!!

 This git repo hosts Python and other language wrappers for the FeersumNLU RESTful HTTP API.
 FeersumNLU is the natural language understanding component of Feersum Engine `<https://www.feersum.io>`_ .

 The HTTP API is designed such that a user may apply multi-lingual Natural Language Understanding (NLU) to their application domain without requiring a deep understanding of NLU theory.
 The examples in this repo demonstrate commonly required NLU functions and how to access them.
 There are also some curl examples of direct HTTP access in the examples_curl folder.